Risalpur: Additional information

 Due to the lack of quality educational institutions in Mardan and Nowshara District, many students travel daily to Risalpur in order to study at the relatively better educational institutions operated by the Armed Forces of Pakistan.
 The students who come to these institutions usually belong to the privileged class of the two districts, or their parents suffer through tremendous financial hardship in order to send their children to these schools.

-The headquarters of the Pakistan Locomotive Factory is also located here.
+On the other hand for under privileged there we have been no provincial Government High School or College for Girls, Parents send their daughters to near by High Schools and Colleges.
+Being a prominent area for education its very embarrassing for corrupt politician of District Nowshera to not have a provincial Government High School and College for Girls in Risalpur.

 Climate

-Risalpur has a Humid subtropical climate (Köppen: Cwa) which has hot and humid summers, and cold to mild winters.
+Risalpur has a humid subtropical climate (Köppen: Cwa) which has hot and humid summers, and cold to mild winters.